Tyrrrz/GitHubActionsTestLogger/Readme.md

 ## Usage

-To use **GitHub Actions Test Logger**, follow these steps:

-1. Install the **GitHubActionsTestLogger** package in your test project
-2. Update the **Microsoft.NET.Test.Sdk** package in your test project to the latest version
-3. Modify your GitHub Actions workflow file by adding `--logger GitHubActions` to `dotnet test`:
+To use **GitHub Actions Test Logger**, install it in your test project and modify your GitHub Actions workflow by adding `--logger GitHubActions` to `dotnet test`:

 ```yaml
 name: main